Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

-The top panel in Figure \ref{evsR3} shows the ratio between the initial and final value of the inner binary pericentre, $r_{pf}/r_p$, plotted against the ratio of the outer binary to the inner binary apocenter initially, denoted by $R_3/R$.
-The figure clearly shows that $R_3\lesssim 5R$ is necessary for a significant decrease of the pericenter distance and the GWs time-scale for a nearly coplanar triple.
+The top 4 panels in Figure \ref{evsR3} shows the ratio between the final and initial value of the inner binary pericentre, $r_{p,f}/r_{p,i}$, plotted against the ratio of the outer binary's to the inner binary's apocentre initially, denoted by $R_{3,i}/R_i$, in the case of SET1 to SET4.
+The figure clearly shows that $R_{3,i}\lesssim 5R_i$ is necessary for a significant decrease of the pericentre distance and the GWs time-scale for a nearly coplanar triple.

-On the other hand, allowing both $i$ and $e_0$ to vary (SET3 and SET4) makes the distribution of $e_f$ and $a_f$ much broader for all $R_3$.
-Indeed, in this case the third object can lead to a significant reduction of the inner binary pericentre and $t_\gw$ even if it initially moves far from the inner binary.

-The bottom 4 panels of Figure \ref{evsR3} shows the inner binaries' final eccentricity and the factor by which the semi-major axis changes.
-In SET1 and SET2 the semimajor axis is typically conserved to within a factor of 2 but the eccentricity is broadly distributed up to almost unity, also showing a correlation with $a_f/a$.
+On the other hand, allowing both $i_i$ and $e_i$ to vary (SET3 and SET4) makes the distribution of $e_f$ and $a_f$ much broader for all $R_{3,i}$ values.
+Indeed, in this case the third object can lead to a significant reduction of the inner binary pericentre and $t_{\gw,i}$ even if it initially moves far from the inner binary.
+The bottom 4 panels of Figure \ref{evsR3} show the inner binaries' final eccentricity and the factor by which the semi-major axis changes.
+In SET1 and SET2 the semimajor axis is typically conserved to within a factor of 2 but the eccentricity is broadly distributed up to almost unity, also showing a correlation with $a_f/a_i$.
 SET3 shows that when the inner binary initial eccentricity is allowed to vary then its semimajor axis can shrink by a larger factor and there is a larger fraction of highly eccentric sources.
 There is no prominent clustering/correlation in the case of SET4.
 We conclude that all orbital elements play a crucial role in determining the outcome of the triple evolution.
-Next we discuss the effect of the outer and inner eccentricity for nearly coplanar, prograde systems (SET 1, 2 and 3) in more detail, and discuss the outer binary inclination to the next section.
+Next we discuss the effect of the outer and inner eccentricity for nearly coplanar, prograde systems (SET1, SET2 and SET3) in more detail, and discuss the outer binary inclination in the next section.